14 Unexpected Day Jobs of Bestselling Authors

 4. Bram Stoker – Theatre Manager

 Stoker worked as a personal assistant to Henry Irving, considered by many to be Victorian London's greatest thespian.
 Over 20 years, Stoker accompanied Irving on tour and served as acting manager of his Lyceum Theatre in London.
-How did he ever find the time to write Dracula?!
+How did he ever find the time to write one of the greatest horror novels of all time?!

 5. Diana Gabaldon – University Professor